invoiceninja/invoiceninja.github.io/source/en/advanced-settings.md

 * **Users** - These custom fields add detail to your user account records for registered users of the admin portal.
 This would be a good place to put employee details if you plan to use the tasks system or have many users to manage.

-<h2 id=generated_numbers>mbers</h2>
+<h2 id=generated_numbers>Generated Numbers</h2>

-mbers contain a collection of variables that allow very fine grained customization of mbers for any entity in the application.
+Generated numbers contain a collection of variables that allow very fine grained customization of generated numbers for any entity in the application.

 ### Available Variables